-The requirement of a table of contents in subdivision (a)(6) is drawn from Government Code Section 11347.3 (rulemaking).
-The affidavit requirement may be satisfied by a declaration under penalty of perjury.
-Code Civ.
-Proc. § 2015.5.
+The affidavit requirement in subdivision (a)(6) may be satisfied by a declaration under penalty of perjury.
+Section 2015.5.

-Subdivision (d) supersedes the case law requirement of Topanga Ass'n for a Scenic 23 24 Community v.
+Subdivision (d) supersedes the case law requirement of Topanga Ass'n for a Scenic Community v.
 County of Los Angeles, 11 Cal.
 3d 506, 522 P.2d 12, 113 Cal.
 Rptr.
-836 25 (1974), that adjudicative decisions reviewed under former Section 1094.5 be explained, and extends it to other agency action such as rulemaking and discretionary action.
-The court 26 27 should not require an explanation of the agency action if it is not necessary for proper 28 judicial review, for example if the explanation is obvious.
-A decision in an adjudicative proceeding under the Administrative Procedure Act must include a statement of the factual 29 and legal basis for the decision.
-Gov't Code § 11425.50 (decision) (operative July 1, 1997).
-30
+836 (1974), that adjudicative decisions reviewed under former Section 1094.5 be explained, and extends it to other agency action such as rulemaking and discretionary action.
+The court should not require an explanation of the agency action if it is not necessary for proper judicial review, for example if the explanation is obvious.
+A decision in an adjudicative proceeding under the Administrative Procedure Act must include a statement of the factual and legal basis for the decision.
+Gov't Code § 11425.50 (operative July 1, 1997).

-If there is an issue of completeness of the administrative record, the court may permit 31 32 limited discovery of the agency file for the purpose of determining the accuracy of the affidavit of completeness.
+If there is an issue of completeness of the administrative record, the court may permit limited discovery of the agency file for the purpose of determining the accuracy of the affidavit of completeness.
 See Section 1123.710(c) (discovery in judicial review proceeding).
-33 A party is not entitled to discovery of material in the agency file that is privileged.
-See, e.g., 34 35 Gov't Code § 6254 (exemptions from California Public Records Act).
-Moreover, the 36 administrative record reflects the actual documents that are the basis of the agency action.
-37 Except as provided in subdivision (d), the agency cannot be ordered to prepare a document that does not exist, such as a summary of an oral exparte contact in a case where the contact 38 39 is permissible and no other documentation requirement exists.
-If judicial review reveals that the agency action is not supported by the record, the court may grant appropriate relief, 40 41 including setting aside, modifying, enjoining, or staying the agency action, or remanding for 42 further proceedings.
+A party is not entitled to discovery of material in the agency file that is privileged.
+See, e.g., Gov't Code § 6254 (exemptions from California Public Records Act).
+Moreover, the administrative record reflects the actual documents that are the basis of the agency action.
+Except as provided in subdivision (d), the agency cannot be ordered to prepare a document that does not exist, such as a summary of an oral ex parte contact in a case where the contact is permissible and no other documentation requirement exists.
+If judicial review reveals that the agency action is not supported by the record, the court may grant appropriate relief, including setting aside, modifying, enjoining, or staying the agency action, or remanding for further proceedings.
 Section 1123.730.

-43 § 1123.830.
+§ 1123.830.
 Preparation of record

-44 1123.830. (a) On request of the petitioner for the administrative record for45 judicial review of agency action:

-(1) If the agency action is a decision in an adjudicative proceeding required to be conducted by an administrative law judge employed by the Office of Administrative Hearings, the administrative record shall be prepared by the Office of Administrative Hearings.

-1 (2) If the agency action is other than that described in paragraph (1), the 2 administrative record shall be prepared by the agency.

-(b) Except as otherwise provided by statute, the administrative record shall be delivered to the petitioner as follows:

-5 (1) Within 30 days after the request in an adjudicative proceeding involving an 6 evidentiary hearing of 10 days or less.

-7 (2) Within 60 days after the request in a nonadjudicative proceeding, or in an 8 adjudicative proceeding involving an evidentiary hearing of more than 10 days.

-9 (c) The time limits provided in subdivision (b) may be extended by the court for 10 good cause shown.
+- 1123.830. (a) On request of the petitioner for the administrative record for judicial review of agency action: - (1) If the agency action is a decision in an adjudicative proceeding required to be conducted by an administrative law judge employed by the Office of Administrative Hearings, the administrative record shall be prepared by the Office of Administrative Hearings. - (2) If the agency action is other than that described in paragraph (1), the administrative record shall be prepared by the agency. - (b) Except as otherwise provided by statute, the administrative record shall be delivered to the petitioner as follows: - (1) Within 30 days after the request and payment of the fee provided in Section 1123.910 in an adjudicative proceeding involving an evidentiary hearing of 10 days or less. - (2) Within 60 days after the request and payment of the fee provided in Section 1123.910 in a nonadjudicative proceeding, or in an adjudicative proceeding involving an evidentiary hearing of more than 10 days. - (c) For good cause shown, the time limits provided in subdivision (b) may be extended by either or both of the following: - (1) By the court for a reasonable period. - (2) By the agency for a period not exceeding 190 days after the request and payment of the fee and cost provided in Section 1123.910.
+This paragraph does not apply to review of an adjudicative proceeding under Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code.

+(d) If the agency fails timely to deliver the record, the court may order the agency to deliver the record, and may impose sanctions and grant other appropriate relief for failure to comply with any such order.